sagar-datta/clarifi/README.md

-# ClariFi - Personal Finance Management
+# ClariFi - Comprehensive Personal Finance Management

-ClariFi is a modern, full-stack personal finance management application built with a focus on clarity and user experience.
-The project is structured as a monorepo using Turborepo for efficient build and dependency management.
+ClariFi is a sophisticated, full-stack personal finance management application designed to bring clarity to your financial life.
+Built with modern technologies and best practices, it offers a seamless experience for tracking, categorising, and analysing your financial transactions.

 🌐 **Live Demo**: [https://clarifi-finance.vercel.app/](https://clarifi-finance.vercel.app/)

+## 🔍 What ClariFi Does

+ClariFi helps you take control of your finances through:

+- **Intelligent Transaction Management**: Easily record, categorise, and search through your financial transactions
+- **Automated Categorisation**: Smart algorithms that automatically sort your spending into appropriate categories
+- **Comprehensive Financial Insights**: Visual breakdowns of your spending patterns and financial habits
+- **Budget Tracking**: Set and monitor budgets to help achieve your financial goals
+- **Intuitive Dashboard**: Get a complete overview of your financial health at a glance
+- **Secure Authentication**: Keep your financial data private and secure

+The application provides a holistic view of your financial situation, helping you make informed decisions about your money through detailed visualisations and actionable insights.

-## 🏗 Project Structure
+## 🏗 Project Architecture

+ClariFi is structured as a monorepo using Turborepo for efficient build and dependency management:

 ```
 clarifi/